 Voluntary excess is the extra excess that you must pay when you make a claim, but this time you decide how much it is.
-You have the choice of how much voluntary excess you add on to your policy.
+You have the choice of how much voluntary excess you add on to your car insurance policy.
 The more you add on, the cheaper your premium.
 However, if you have to make a claim you do then have to pay this excess, on top of the compulsory excess before the insurer will pay-out the rest.

-It’s a game of chance; the more confidence you have in your driving skills and believe that your chance of causing a collision is limited the more voluntary excess you can add to your policy.
+Deciding how much voluntary excess you want to add on to your policy is up to you.
+It can be seen as a game of chance; the more confidence you have in your driving skills and believe that your chance of causing a collision is limited the more voluntary excess you can add to your policy.
 But, if you’re not sure and don’t want to take the chance, then you can limit how much you pay, but your premium will rise.

 If you think you are a safer driver, adding extra voluntary excess on to your car insurance policy is a great way to reduce your premium.
 But, there are also other ways you can adjust your policy to do this at little or no cost.

 Each year you drive without making a claim, more money will get knocked off your car insurance premium.
 But, as soon as you make a claim your record is tarnished and your premium will rise again.
 If you’re willing to pay a small fee to protect your no claims bonus and the day comes when you do have to claim, your good driving history will remain and you won’t get hit with a large insurance bill when it comes to renewing your policy.